-Refinancing your federal student loans can get you a better interest rate, and save you money, but how much you will actually save by refinancing?
+Refinancing your federal student loans may get you a better interest rate if you qualify, and save you money, but how much you will actually save by refinancing?
 Be sure to run the numbers with our student loan refinancing calculator.

-Student loans most likely to benefit from refinancing include Grad PLUS and Parent PLUS loans, which bear relatively high interest rates ranging from 6% – 9% depending on the year you obtained them.
+Student loans most likely to benefit from refinancing include Grad PLUS and Parent PLUS loans, which bear relatively high interest rates ranging all the way into the double digits, depending on the year you obtained them.

 2. Do you plan on using any federal repayment options?